-Serving Richland Center & the surrounding areas.
+Serving Richland Center, WI & the surrounding areas.

 This can be a broad term and encompass a plethora of legal issues.
 The world of business law is one of contracts.
 From forming a business, to business transactions with consumers, as well as relationships between other businesses, contracts provide the underlying framework.
 Mr. McGough typically advises upon a few specific areas within business law.
 Some of these areas are exemplified below.